-Lightning is one of those things that captures everyone’s attention because there’s just the right mix of fear and curiosity which draws everyone to the show.
-Here’s a comprehensive list of lightning facts and statistics.
-Everything listed on this page has been verified with valid sources, such as NOAA, NWS and medical professionals.
-And although some of the tid-bits mentioned here seem far-fetched, they are true!
+Lightning is one of Mother nature’s offerings that captures everyone’s attention because there’s just the right mix of fear and curiosity which draws everyone to the show.
+What’s written below is a comprehensive list of lightning facts and statistics.
+Everything listed on this page has been verified with valid sources, such as NOAA, NWS and medical professionals, and although some of the tid-bits mentioned here seem far-fetched, they are true!
 Including the fact that Roy Sullivan was struck by lightning 7 times in his life!

 - The odds of getting struck by lightning in the U.S. in any single year is 1 in 700,000.